santiagogonzalez-dev/fractal-nvim/README.md

   "modules": {
     "notifications": true,
     "status": "hide-completely",
-  },
-  "opts": {
-    "clipboard": "unnamedplus",
-    "cursorcolumn": true,
-    "cursorline": true,
-    "wrap": false
   }
 }
 ```

 ## Modules
 There's modules that change the behaviour of the config, for example `"status":
-"hide-completely"` gets ride of the statusline at all, you can figure how
+"hide-completely"` gets rid of the statusline at all, you can figure how
 everything works by searching for `DESCRIPTION` and `setup` in the modules
 located under `./lua/fractal/modules/*.lua`.